 Penknife – Hiking Essential!

-We love the Leatherman Rebar, it’s a real lifesaver in the outdoors, doing everything you could need in a nice handy size and comes with a lifetime warranty.
+We love the Leatherman Wave.
+It’s a real lifesaver in the outdoors, doing everything you could need in a nice handy size and comes with a lifetime warranty.
 Keep it in an easy to access part of your backpack.

 Outdoors Headtorch – Hiking Essential!

-Even if you’re not hiking at night it’s best to take a headtorch just in case.
-This Black Diamond torch is waterproof, 350 lumens (BRIGHT!) and one tough cookie – keep it in your rucksack!
+Even if you’re not planning on moving at night it’s best to take a hiking headtorch just in case.
+This Black Diamond Storm is waterproof, 350 lumens (BRIGHT!) and one tough cookie.
+Keep it in your rucksack!

 Wristwatch – Hiking Essential!